 Report a Vulnerability

 Our Site Reliability team rapidly investigates all reported security issues.
-If you believe you’ve discovered a bug in Customer.io’s security, please get in touch by email at firstname.lastname@example.org.
+If you believe you’ve discovered a bug in Customer.io’s security, please notify us via email at firstname.lastname@example.org.
 We will respond as quickly as possible to your report.
 We request that you not publicly disclose the issue until it has been addressed by Customer.io’s Site Reliability team.

 We understand the hard work that goes into security research.
 To show our appreciation for researchers who help us keep our users safe, we operate a reward program for responsibly disclosed vulnerabilities.
 Customer.io rewards the confidential disclosure of any design or implementation issue that could be used to compromise the confidentiality or integrity of our users’ data (such as by bypassing our login process, injecting code into another user’s session, or instigating action on another user’s behalf).

-A minimum reward of $100 USD may be provided for the disclosure of qualifying reports.
-At our discretion, we may increase the reward amount based on the severity of the report.
-If you report a vulnerability that does not qualify under the above criteria, we may still provide a non-monetary reward in the form of Customer.io merchandise if your report causes us to take specific action to improve our security posture.
+A reward may be provided for the disclosure of qualifying reports.
+At our discretion, we will determine the reward amount based on the severity of the report.
+If you report a vulnerability that does not qualify under the terms herein, we may still provide a non-monetary reward in the form of Customer.io merchandise if your report causes us to take specific action to improve our security posture.

-We ask that you use common sense when looking for security bugs.
+We ask that you use common etiquette when looking for security bugs.
 Vulnerabilities must be disclosed to us privately with reasonable time to respond, and avoid compromise of other users and accounts, or loss of funds that are not your own.
 We do not reward denial of service, spam, or social engineering vulnerabilities.
-Although Customer.io itself and all services offered by Customer.io are eligible, vulnerabilities in third-party applications that use Customer.io are not.
+Customer.io’s product: Journeys is the only eligible Customer.io service under this program.
+For the avoidance of doubt, vulnerabilities in third-party applications that use Customer.io are not eligible for this program.

 As with most security reward programs, there are some restrictions: